 University Museum Room 342

-Feminist, postcolonial and decolonial interfaces with science studies, environmental humanities, politics of 'nature' and 'matter', ethnographic theory, experimental ethnography and poetics, politics and the political in Latin America, socio-ecological justice, Colombia and Latin America.
+Feminist, postcolonial and decolonial interfaces with science studies, transitional justice and legal studies, environmental humanities, politics of 'nature' and 'matter', experimental ethnography, socio-ecological justice, Colombia and Latin America.

 2020.
 Vital Decomposition: Soil Practitioners and Life Politics.
 Durham: Duke University Press. dukeupress.edu/vital-decomposition